Buddhist Fish Symbol

 Then of course, there's the Japanese namazu (catfish).
 These creatures are believed to be especially sensitive to an earthquake's precursors and behave in a peculiar way, warning people to take pre-emptive action.
 There is scant scientific basis for this.

 There's also a legend that a giant catfish called Namazu lives in mud beneath the Japanese islands.
 This catfish likes to thrash about; something that could cause untold calamity for the people living above, since this catfish really is huge.

 Fortunately, however, Namazu is kept under control by the demigod Kashima.
 He keeps a huge magical rock in position over the catfish, and as long as Kashima maintains this position, people above ground are safe.
 However, if Kashima relaxes, then people suffer an earthquake.

 When East meets West

 The Christian fish symbol is used in Japan but not as frequently as in the West.
 The Christian fish is associated with evangelism, and Christianity has always struggled to find a foothold in Japan.
 (See potted history of Christianity in Japan.)
-There are relatively few Christians in Japan anyway, which makes even the cross an uncommon symbol (with the exception of jewellery and Western-style wedding chapels.
+There are relatively few Christians in Japan anyway, which makes even the cross an uncommon symbol, with the exception of jewellery and Western-style wedding chapels.